Our Moderation Policy

 If your post was deleted…ask yourself if …you are being judgmental of, or in an overt or even an oblique manner seeking to disparage those who have a different view than yours?
 Or does your post seek to inhibit others from posting in the future who disagree with you?
 If so—this site is not a good fit for you.

 No. 2: What do you mean by my post “inhibiting” the posting of views by others?
 There are overt techniques for discouraging others from posting on a topic, such as belittling, insulting or taunting.
 There are also very subtle or oblique ways to also inhibit others from posting their views on a topic now and in the future such as shaming, sarcasm and the “straw-man” strategy.
-These methods are trying to prevent others from posting a view different than yours, and we will delete the posts that fall into these categories, as we want all opinions freely expressed.
+These methods are trying to discourage others from posting a view different than yours, and we will delete the posts that fall into these categories, as we want all opinions freely expressed.

 No. 3: If you have a problem with your post being edited or deleted, email me privately (firstname.lastname@example.org).
-We can discuss it, as we do not allow public debates on the website about deleted posts.
+We will discuss it privately, as we do not allow public debates on the website about deleted posts.
 Do not attempt to argue publicly about a deleted post, because your complaint post will be deleted and you risk being banned from the website.
 Communicate privately if you have additional thoughts, and Mr. FishDuck will respond.
 FishDuck is a special community; we will not tolerate any deviation from the rules that have served so many thousands of readers so incredibly well for such a long period of time with less than 1% of all posts ever deleted.
 Thanks for understanding!

-No. 4: Do not assert a position of authority when disagreeing with someone or denigrate someone because they do not hold a position of authority such as, “you cannot comment on this because you don’t know as much football as I do, or as much as Coach Smith who agrees with me.”
+No. 4: Do not attempt to assert a position of authority when disagreeing with someone or denigrate someone because they do not hold a position of authority such as, “you cannot comment on this because you don’t know as much football as I do, or as much as Coach Smith who agrees with me.”
 Baloney, as everyone can offer their opinion on every topic on this site!
 I have learned so much from “non-experts” as their perspectives (that I had previously not thought of) have often modified my position taken or even changed it in the past.

 No. 6: No denigration, disparagement or even minor belittling of another poster or writer on the site; there is no need for it.
 State your case and let the information or the strength of your argument win the day—but trying to denigrate a fellow Duck fan for a difference of opinion is not allowed.